Not Every Emerging Social Media Platform is Right For Your Food Brand

 Partner With an Agency Who Can Guide You

 One reliable way to stay consistent with your brand voice and make the most out of social media is to partner with a full-service advertising and PR agency like EHY.
-We work with food brands like California Walnuts, the American Egg Board, Idaho Potatoes, and Martinelli’s apple juice— to name a few.
+We work with food brands like California Walnuts, Idaho Potatoes, and Martinelli’s apple juice— to name a few.
 Our specialty is serving up social media strategies that increase brand awareness and sales and drive customer loyalty.

 Not sure how to expand your social media mix, or even where to start?
 Let’s talk.